 - Search and click on the Mail Application.

 - Right after this, click on the X icon at the top of the Activity Monitor Window.

-After the completion of procedure, restart Mac computer, and open the Mail app to check Mail Won’t Open On Mac After Ventura Update is solved.
+After completing the procedure, restart the Mac computer and open the Mail app to check Mail Won’t Open On Mac After macOS Update is solved.

 Solution#10.
 Reset Mail App

 Reset Mail App is the only option remaining in the bucket when the Mail app won’t open after the latest macOS update.
 Here is how you can reset the built-in Mail app on Mac.

 - Navigate to the Apple Logo > System Settings…